 - Death or serious injury to any person or substantial damage to the aircraft

 If you were injured or a loved one lost their life in an aviation accident, you may be entitled to compensation for your damages.
-An experienced aviation accident lawyer in Sandy Springs can help you seek that financial recovery.
+An experienced Sandy Springs aviation accident attorney can help you seek that financial recovery.

 Two Ways Aviation Accidents Are Different Than Other Accidents